 Ina Demers – Edemers467@roadrunner.com

-Ina Demers is a Chinese/Indonesian, and now American, educator who immigrated to Maine in 1974.
+Ina Demers.
+M.Ed., is a Chinese/Indonesian, and now American, educator who immigrated to Maine in 1974.
 She is currently employed by Portland Public Schools.
 In 2007, she initiated (and still oversees) a voluntary program to assist adults in Portland to learn English at the Whole Foods Market.
 In collaboration with a University of Southern Maine professor, she designed a service learning program and recruits volunteers for this program.
 Her community involvement also includes serving as Board member and Secretary of the Cumberland County Cooperative Extension in conjunction with UMaine Cooperative Extension focusing on educating newcomers on issues of physical and mental health, nutrition, and agriculture.
 She also uses her Eastern artistic skill of Origami to help K-8 students learn Mathematics.

 New Hampshire Representative (term 2012-2015)